ANRorg/Gefahr/docs/configuration.md

 only be used for isolated diagnostics.

-Unknown fields, duplicate routes/listeners, nonexistent pool references, invalid URLs, incomplete upstream TLS pairs, invalid trusted proxy CIDRs, non-positive limits, and invalid durations are rejected together with field-oriented errors.
+Unknown fields, duplicate routes/listeners, nonexistent pool references, invalid URLs, incomplete upstream TLS pairs, invalid route policies, invalid trusted proxy CIDRs, non-positive limits, and invalid durations are rejected together with field-oriented errors.
 Route, pool, and backend identifiers use at most 128 ASCII letters, digits, dots, underscores, and hyphens.